 • 2 striped bass fillets – about 8 oz each (can also use halibut or cod)

-• 1/2 tsp of freshly ground black pepper
+• Freshly ground black pepper

-• 1 tsp of grated lemon zest
+• 1 tsp grated lemon zest

-• 2 Tbs of freshly squeezed lemon juice
+• 2 Tbs freshly squeezed lemon juice

-• 1 tsp of ginger juice
+• 1 tsp ginger juice

-• 3 Tbs of light sesame oil
+• 3 Tbs light sesame oil

-• 1/4 cup of soy sauce
+• 1/4 cup soy sauce

-• 3 tsp of brown sugar
+• 3 tsp brown sugar

-Preheat oven to 400 °.
-Use two – 10 inch square pieces of parchment paper, place the sliced white part of the scallions and the cilantro stems in the center.
-Season the fillets with pepper on both sides and place on top of the herb beds.
-Sprinkle the fish with lemon zest and 1 Tbs of butter on each fillet.Whisk together the lemon juice, ginger juice, sesame oil, soy sauce and brown sugar.
-Spoon the sauce over the fillet.
+Preheat oven to 400 F. Use 2 – 10 inch square pieces of parchment paper, fold in half and in the center, place the sliced white part of the scallions and the cilantro stems.
+Season the fillets with pepper on both sides and place on top of herb beds.
+Sprinkle the fish with lemon zest and 1 Tbs of butter on each fillet.Whisk together the lemon juice, ginger juice, sesame oil, brown sugar and soy sauce.
+Spoon the sauce over the fish.
 Fold the square in half on the diagonal and seal the edges by crimping them.
 Place on a cookie sheet and bake for about 10 minutes.
 Remove from oven and cut open the packets.
 To serve, transfer the fillets to a plate.
-Discard the herb bed and spoon the sauce over and around each fillet, sprinkle on the reserved chopped scallion tops and cilantro leaves, serve immediately.
-Bon Appetit!
+Do not use the herb bed.
+Spoon the sauce around the fish on each plate and scatter on the reserved chopped scallion tops and cilantro leaves and serve immediately.